fjarlq/robots3/README.md

 submitted to the comp.sources.games Usenet newsgroup in July 1987 by Julian Onions.

+robots2 derives from [Allan Black's original robots game][2] that was posted to the net.sources.games Usenet group in May 1985.

 fjarlq's changes include:

 - Use robots-esque symbols. (`@` for player, `+` for robot, `*` for scrap)
 - Use robots-esque movement rules: stepping onto robots is disallowed.
 - Code cleanup.

-The gameplay in robots2 derives from [the robots game by Ken Arnold][2] that first appeared in 4.3BSD Unix, June 1986.

 A description of robots2 excerpted from `READ_ME.orig`: